weiezhang/weiezhang.github.io/_pages/about.md

 ---

 ## News
+* Congratulations to Haojie Zhuang for his paper being accepted by NAACL 2024 main conference.
 * Congratulations to Lipin Guo, who has been awarded an [ACM-W scholarship for research conference attendance](https://women.acm.org/acm-w-scholarship-for-attendance-of-research-conferences-program/).
 * ARC DP24 success.
 * FAME strategic internal funding success.
 * A journal paper is accepted by TKDE.
 * A journal paper is accepted by WWW journal.
-* A collaborative work is accepted by Neural Processing Letters.

 ## Short Bio
 I am currently a Senior Lecturer and Associate Head of People and Culture at [The School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/mathematical-sciences), researcher of [Australian Institute for Machine Learning](https://www.adelaide.edu.au/aiml/), [The University of Adelaide](http://www.adelaide.edu.au).
 I am also an Honorary Lecturer at [The School of Computing](https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing), [Macquarie University](http://www.mq.edu.au/).